ubc-library-rc/digital-exhibits-survey/content/knightlab-cutomization.md

 b) "Share" tab: open the sharing options, which we will explore in [Sharing Customization](###Sharing-Customization)

 #Display Customization
+<strong>StoryMap Size</strong>
-<strong>StoryMap Size</strong>: This allows you to specify the dimensions of the Storymap that you share.
+This allows you to specify the dimensions of the Storymap that you share.
 You can also edit this in the "Share" settings.

+<strong>Language</strong>
-<strong>Language</strong>: This will set the language of the navigation buttons your completed storymap
+This will set the language of the navigation buttons your completed storymap.

 <strong>Fonts</strong>

 <strong>Language</strong>

+<strong>Treat as Image/Cartography</strong>

 ##Sharing-Customization